ShenSinclair/AI_Governance_Portfolio/02-Risk-Assessments/README.md

 # Risk Assessment
-Stores AI risk assessment materials for specific use cases, models, systems, or business processes.
-This folder may include risk registers, impact assessments, inherent and residual risk ratings, mitigation plans, and evidence supporting risk decisions.
+This folder contains risk assessment documents that evaluate the potential risks associated with AI platforms, systems, use cases, and business processes.
+Each assessment identifies and analyzes key risk domains such as security, privacy, compliance, operational, third-party, and reputational risk, while documenting potential impacts, likelihood, mitigation strategies, and ownership responsibilities.
+Assessments may also include risk registers, inherent and residual risk ratings, impact analyses, mitigation plans, and supporting evidence to help organizations make informed risk-based decisions regarding the adoption, deployment, and governance of AI technologies.